galaxyproject/training-material/topics/contributing/tutorials/python/tutorial.md

 - Provide it broken down, precise small functions they should implement.
 - Describe the problem and let students determine the optimal way to break it down into small, manageable components.

 Which option is prefgerrable depends strongly on how advanced your students are.
+See the example homework [FastQ_trimmer.html](homework/FastQ_trimmer.html) and it's [associated ipynb file](homework/FastQ_trimmer.ipynb).

 ### Debugging